 Everyone Wants To Be A Superhero, Now You Have The Power

-Through the use of these segments you have created for your leads, you are able to dig deep into the marketing touchpoints that reached these leads.
+Through the use of these segments you have created for your leads, you can dig deep into the marketing touchpoints that reached these leads.
 You will be able to see if other marketing efforts are better at bringing in qualified vs. unqualified leads and adapt your tactics accordingly.
-You are also able to tell whether your marketing tactics are supporting each other in the eyes of your customers or if they are falling short in the development process.
+You are also able to tell whether your marketing tactics are supporting each other.
+Or, in the eyes of your customers or if they are falling short in the development process.

-Your sales and marketing team will look up to you like you solved all of their life’s problems when you explain that they are now able to follow all of the customer’s journeys along the way and fully understand what works and what doesn’t.
-With these tools, your sales team will know exactly who is in the position to buy and who will need a gentle nudge in the right direction, and your marketing team will understand what messages resonate with your customers and leverage that.
+Your sales and marketing team will look up to you like you solved all of their life’s problems.
+They are now able to follow all of the customer’s journeys and fully understand what works and what doesn’t.
+With these tools, your sales team will know exactly who is in the position to buy.
+On the other hand, who will need a gentle nudge in the right direction.
+Your marketing team will understand what messages resonate with your customers and leverage them.

 Don’t Just Listen, Act!

-Through an analysis like this, you are able to take a deeper dive into where your message is failing to move customers through their journey.
-By better understanding these shortcomings you are able to alter your message in specific positions along the customer journey to stop losing customers.
-Example: Your marketing message walks customers through the products then follow up services but you find customers leaving halfway through but other customers going right to the follow-up services.
+Through an analysis like this, you can take a deeper dive into where your message is failing to move customers through their journey.
+By better understanding these shortcomings you can alter your message in specific positions along the customer journey to stop losing customers.
+Example: Your marketing message walks customers through the products then follow-up services but you find customers leaving halfway through but other customers going right to the follow-up services.
 You can then alter your message to the follow-up services for your products as your customers are finding how they are supported more important.
 You may find out that the customers who do make it all the way through their journey read 4+ pages on your product/service and visit your site more than 2 times, or that they spend “X” amount of time on your site.

-With these types of insights, you are able to focus on driving customers to multiple pages and a longer time on site to develop them further in the purchasing cycle.
+With these types of insights, you can focus on driving customers to multiple pages and a longer time on site to develop them further in the purchasing cycle.
 You can also set a target of customers who have visited the site before to bring them back to your marketing pages.
-Through the use of these two platforms (and one more – keep reading) you are able to fully understand each one of your customers every step of the way and target them individually.
+Through the use of these two platforms (and one more – keep reading) you can fully understand each one of your customers every step of the way and target them individually.

 Be Unique, Make It Custom

 As a Google Analytics 360 customer, you have access to multiple different settings, analytics, and features.
-One being Custom Funnels, with this feature you are able to complete custom-funnels relating to interactions typically only found in Salesforce when a sales rep calls a lead.
+One being Custom Funnels.
+With this feature, you can complete custom-funnels relating to interactions typically only found in Salesforce when a sales rep calls a lead.
 The Custom Funnel you make will more accurately describe the customer’s complete journey.
-When you start to analyze these funnels you will understand how all of your marketing touchpoints impact the customer at every step of their journey.
+When you start to analyze these funnels you will understand how all of your marketing touchpoints impact the customer during their journey.

 What You Are Missing

-In the coming months, our Salesforce V2 integration will be launched and will be the first of its kind in our industry.
+In the coming months, our Salesforce V2 integration will be launched.
+It will be the first of its kind in our industry.
 Needless to say, we are beyond excited here at Visitor Queue to have this integration coming out for you.
-In the new V2 integration Visitor Queue will live natively within your Salesforce dashboard as a widget so that you may have a 2-way integration and have complete control over your Visitor Queue data as well as Salesforce data.
+In the new V2 integration Visitor Queue will live natively within your Salesforce dashboard as a widget.
+Allowing you a 2-way integration and have complete control over your Visitor Queue data as well as Salesforce data.